pfgithub/goilevelmod/README.md

 `WASD` - Move
 Hold `Left Click` and press `Right Click` - Move starting point.

+Stack blocks in a certain direction by clicking in the direction you want to stack on another block.
+[Screenshot](https://i.imgur.com/fXKT5Ld.png)

 **Blocks**:
 - White - Default
 - Aqua - Ice (0 friction)